Richard Robert Madden: Early life

-Madden attended private schools and was found a medical apprenticeship in Athboy, Co.
-Meath.
+Madden attended private schools and was found a medical apprenticeship in Athboy, County Meath.
 He studied medicine in Paris, Italy, and St George's Hospital, London.
 While in Naples he became acquainted with Lady Blessington and her circle.
 From 1824 to 1827 he was in the Levant as a journalist, and later published accounts of his travels.

 In 1828 Madden married Harriet Elmslie, daughter of John Elmslie (1739–1822) of Jamaica, a slave-owner.
 He then for five years practised medicine in Mayfair, London.

 Abolitionism and government career

 Madden became a recruit to the abolitionist cause.
 The transatlantic slave trade had been illegal in the British Empire since 1807, but slavery itself remained legal.

 From 1833, Madden was employed in the British civil service, first as a justice of the peace in Jamaica, where he was one of six Special Magistrates sent to oversee the eventual liberation of Jamaica's slave population, according to the terms of the 1833 Slavery Abolition Act.
 From 1835 he was Superintendent of the freed Africans in Havana, Cuba.
 In 1839 he left Cuba for New York, where he provided important evidence for the defense of the former slaves who had taken over the slave ship Amistad.

 In 1840 Madden became Her Majesty's Special Commissioner of Inquiry into the British Settlements on the West Coast of Africa.
 His task was to investigate how the slave trade was continuing to operate on the west coast of Africa, despite the shipping of African slaves across the Atlantic ocean now being illegal.
-Madden found that London-based merchants (including Tory MP Matthew Forster) were actively helping the slave traders, and that crudely disguised forms of slavery existed in all the coast settlements (he particularly condemned the actions of George Maclean, the Governor of Cape Coast Castle).
+Madden found that London-based merchants (including Whig MP Matthew Forster) were actively helping the slave traders, and that crudely disguised forms of slavery existed in all the coast settlements (he particularly condemned the actions of George Maclean, the Governor of Cape Coast Castle).

 In 1847 he became the colonial secretary for Western Australia, and arrived in the colony in 1848.
 After receiving news of their oldest son's death back in Ireland, he and Harriet returned to Dublin in 1849.
 In 1850 he was named secretary of the Office for Loan Funds in Dublin.

 Madden also campaigned against slavery in Cuba, speaking to the General Anti-Slavery Convention in London on the topic of slavery in Cuba.